BlakeSeigler/CheckerRL/README.md

 ## Monte Carlo Tree Search (MCTS) (IN PROGRESS)
-Very common algorithm for optimization approaches where the sample space is incredibly large (like 1e171 large)
+Very common algorithm for optimization approaches where the sample space is incredibly large (like 1e171 large) Is a heuristic search algorithm, not inherently RL but can be made that way if we update the policy for picking

 ## Q-Learning (IN PROGRESS)
-This is a model free off-policy method that uses a neural network to represent the quality function.
+This is a model free off-policy method that either updates a placeholder Q function or uses a neural network to represent the quality function.